conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 # Docker Quick Start

 Get started with the latest Conduktor Docker image.
-The installation and configuration process takes under 30 minutes.
+The installation and configuration process takes a few minutes only, the time to download and start the containers and the platform to start.

 There are two ways to configure Conduktor via Docker: